woohoolabs/yin/README.md

 You can also play with the users example:
 ``examples/index.php?example=users&fields[user]=firstname,lastname,contacts&fields[contact]=phone,email&include=contacts``

-Notice how transformation of resource attributes and relationships works (e.g.:
+Notice how attribute and relationship transformation works (e.g.:
 [`BookResourceTransformer`](https://github.com/woohoolabs/yin/blob/master/examples/JsonApi/Resource/BookResourceTransformer.php#L75)):
-you have to define anonymous functions for each attribute and relationship.
+you have to define an anonymous function for each attribute and relationship.
 This design allows us to transform an attribute or a relationship only and if only it is requested.
 This is extremely advantageous when there are a lot of resources to transform or a transformation is very expensive (I mean O(n<sup>2</sup>) or more).